ngx-archive/nginx-extras-docs/docs/lua/signal.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-signal [v0.2](https://github.com/openresty/lua-resty-signal/releases/tag/v0.02){target=_blank} released on Feb 03 2019.
+This document describes lua-resty-signal [v0.3](https://github.com/openresty/lua-resty-signal/releases/tag/v0.03){target=_blank} released on May 07 2021.

 <hr />